zhangy6x/My_Website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
   course = "Ph.D. in Metallurgical Engineering"
-  institution = "University of Utah" year = 2017
+  institution = "The University of Utah" year = 2017

 [[education.courses]]